Nate Lashley shoots 63 to take Rocket Mortgage Classic lead

 Johnson provided proof the Donald Ross-designed course can present a challenge.
 The only top-10 player in the field ranked in the middle of the pack off the tee, missing five of 14 fairways.
 He was among the worst on approach shots, leaving him 33-plus feet away from the pin on average.

-Johnson was 2 over at No. 11 after his second double bogey before rallying with three birdies over the last five holes.
+Four shots later, Johnson had his first of two double bogeys.
+He was 2 over at No. 11 before rallying with three birdies over the last five holes.

+“I think come out (Friday) morning and shooting a good score, I’ll be back in the tournament,” he said after finishing the first round tied for 101st.

 Woodland was strong late in the first round after failing to maintain any momentum from winning the first major of his career.
 He tied a U.S. Open record by making just four bogeys over four rounds at Pebble Beach and had that many bogeys in a four-hole stretch at Detroit Golf Club and a total of six.
 After falling to 5 over through 11 holes, he had four birdies over the last six to finish with a 73.